6DammK9/nai-anime-pure-negative-prompt/ch01/vpred.md

 ## History of the issue (chronological order) ##

-- From [official SD2.0 github repository](https://github.com/Stability-AI/stablediffusion?tab=readme-ov-file), [this paper](https://arxiv.org/abs/2202.00512) is cited directly. **The "v" here refers to the variable used in SNR weighting.** [zh-cn article](https://zhuanlan.zhihu.com/p/678942992)
+- From [official SD2.0 github repository](https://github.com/Stability-AI/stablediffusion?tab=readme-ov-file), [this paper](https://arxiv.org/abs/2202.00512) is cited directly. **The "v" here refers to the variable used in SNR weighting.**

 ![25112601.jpg](./img/25112601.jpg)